Kernel functions based on triplet comparisons: Experiments

+In this section we present experiments on real crowdsourcing data that show that our kernel functions can capture the structure of a data set.
+Note that for the following data sets there is no ground truth available and hence there is no way other than visual inspection for evaluating our results.

-We applied the kernelized version of complete-linkage clustering based on our proposed kernel functions to the food data set introduced in \citet{wilber2014}.
-This data set consists of 100 images from a wide range of foods\footnote{According to the authors, the data set contains copyrighted material under the educational fair use exemption to the U.S. copyright law.}.
-Encoding similarity triplets by ordered triples as in the second section, the authors have gathered a total of 190376 unique triples (which corresponds to a number of about 39\% of the number of all possible similarity triplets) via crowd sourcing.
-However, there are 9349 contradicting pairs of triples.
-Figure \ref{image_food_clustering} shows a part of the dendrogram that we obtained when working with the kernel function $k_1$.
+\paragraph{Food data set} We applied the kernelized version of complete-linkage clustering based on our kernel function $k_1$ to the food data set introduced in \citet{wilber2014}.
+This data set consists of 100 images\footnote{According to \citeauthor{wilber2014}, the data set contains copyrighted material under the educational fair use exemption to the U.S. copyright law.} of a wide range of foods and comes with 190376 (unique) similarity triplets, which contain 9349 pairs of contradicting triplets.
+Figure \ref{image_food_clustering} (left) shows a part of the dendrogram that we obtained.
 Each of the ten clusters depicted there contains pretty homogeneous images.
-For example, the last row only shows desserts whereas the fourth row only shows vegetables and salads.
-The same was true when working with the kernel functions $k_2$ or $k_3^{1,1}$ (figures omitted), and we consider the result to provide supporting evidence for the meaningfulness of our kernel functions.
+For example, the fourth row only shows vegetables and salads whereas the ninth row only shows fruits and the last row only shows desserts.
+To give an impression of accelerated running time of our approach compared to an ordinal embedding approach: computation of $k_1$ or $k_2$ on this data set took about 0.1 seconds while computing an ordinal embedding using the GNMDS algorithm \citep{AgarwalEtal07} took 18 seconds (embedding dimension equaling two; all computations performed in Matlab---see Section~\ref{syn_exp} for details; the embedding is shown in Figure \ref{ordemb_food} in Section~\ref{supp_figures} in the supplementary material).